Tom-Whi/tom-whi.github.io/_tabs/Experience.md

 ---
 title: Experience
-icon: fas fa-info-circle
+icon: fa-solid fa-briefcase
-order: 5
+order: 1
 ---

 This is the experience page